christyharagan/segment-sloth/readme.md

  - (optional) [TypeScript](https://www.typescriptlang.org/)
  - (optional) [Nodemon](https://nodemon.io/), for automatically updating debug/test environments on code change
  - (optional) [Ngrok](https://ngrok.com/), for opening up a URL to your local machine so your function can be called by your service whilst tested locally.
- - (optional) [Mocha](https://mochajs.org/), for running the tests (this is the default framework used, but any testing framework will work)
+ - (optional) [Jest](https://jest.io/), for running the tests (this is the default framework used, but any testing framework will work)
  - (optional) [Visual Studio Code](https://code.visualstudio.com/), for editing your functions (any editor will suffice, but debug configurations are automatically generated for VSCode.
 You'll need to create your own configuration for other editors)
+ - (optional) [AWS Toolkit for VSCode](https://aws.amazon.com/visualstudiocode/), for running the debug sessions inside VSCode
+ - (optional) [vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest), for running the Jest tests inside VSCode

 ## Quick Start